 My Space: I live in the NW corner of Washington state, one of the most beautiful places in the world.
 Interesting people and natural beauty abound.
 While I grew up in the Boston area, and will always connected, this is where I belong– where I’m anchored, where I’ve been happy to raise my kids and live.
 There isn’t a single day that passes, when I don’t feel grateful that I landed here.
 I’ve written a lot about it; check this post out, and see why.

-What Makes Me Ticked: Diets, finding my Haagen Dazs coffee ice cream gone (see diets), mean people (on and off my blog), mosquitoes (is there an evolutionary reason for them?), stale tortilla chips (see diet), flat tonic in my grapefruit cocktail, cloudy skies during the Perseid meteor shower, and flight delays.
+What Makes Me Ticked: Diets; finding my Haagen Dazs coffee ice cream gone (see diets); mean people (on and off my blog); mosquitoes (is there an evolutionary reason for them?); stale tortilla chips (see diet); flat tonic in my grapefruit cocktail; cloudy skies during the Perseid meteor shower, and flight delays.
 That might be the short list.

-Who Am I: I’m a natural red head (who’s never colored her hair, read this); I’m a writer, reader, hiker, painter, photographer, chatter box, yogi, and daydreamer.
+Who Am I: I’m a natural red head, who’s never colored her hair, read this.
+I’m a writer, reader, hiker, painter, photographer, chatter box, yogi, and daydreamer.
 I’m moody, swear too much, prone to melt downs, and I have a heart that bleeds, openly and frequently.
 Here’s a prime example.
 I’m a survivor, but healing is a long process.
 I’m most at peace in wild places, where I can hear my thoughts and feel the Earth.
 I’m always happy in the forest, especially the deep, lush forests of the Pacific NW.
 I love getting above the tree line– even if I hate uphill climbs!
 However, I need to be near the sea.
 It’s my “natural habitat,” as my grandfather always told me.

 My Goals: I want to be published.
 I want to have my writing read.
 I thought a blog would be a great place to start that effort, but it took me years to get here.
 I let procrastination, raising kids and filling my time with other things, get in the way of the writing.
 I like to think it gave me lots of material!
-I’m about 10 years off my game plan, but I’ve got my mojo back and I’m stepping out.
-I’m shopping a work of fiction, Falling Back Into You, and a memoir about our year as host parents to a Danish girl and a Chinese boy– as my mother entered hospice.
-It’s called Updates From the U.N.
+I’m about 10+ years off my game plan, but I’ve got my mojo back and I’m stepping out.
+I’m shopping a work of fiction, and a memoir about our year as host parents to a Danish girl and a Chinese boy– as my mother entered Hospice.

 My Work: I am a freelance writer and editor.
-My work has been featured extensively on Huffington Post, as well as in BlogHer, SheWrites, Today show online, Cascadia Weekly; Bucketlist Publications; SLAP’D (Surviving Life After A Parent’s Death- a site for young people who have lost a parent); The Whatcom Land Trust, and two of my stories were included in the anthology Tangerine Tango, Women Writers Share Slices of Life, available on Amazon and Create Space– edited by Lisa Winkler, all proceeds go to Huntington’s Disease Society of America/HDSA.
-I write up to three times weekly on Tales From the Motherland.
+My work has been featured extensively on Huffington Post, as well as in BlogHer, SheWrites, Today show online, Cascadia Weekly; Bucketlist Publications; SLAP’D (Surviving Life After A Parent’s Death- a site for young people who have lost a parent); The Whatcom Land Trust, and two of my stories were included in the anthology Tangerine Tango, Women Writers Share Slices of Life, available on Amazon, edited by Lisa Winkler (all proceeds go to Huntington’s Disease Society of America/HDSA).
+But Tales From the Motherland is my home.

-What Am I Good At: I love to connect with people through my writing.
-To that end, the work I enjoy most is working with high school students on their college essays.
+What I’m Good At: I love to connect with people through my writing.
+To that end, the work I enjoy most is working with high school and college students on their admission’s essays.
 In that capacity I get to help young people find their own voices.
 I love the challenge of seeing them figure out what they really want to say, and then helping them say it in a way that will impress colleges.
-It’s great to do something I really enjoy, and that I’m really good at.
-“My kids” have attended: Stanford (2), Northwestern Univ., Quest College, Univ. of Washington Honors Program and UW, Mt.
+It’s great to do something I really enjoy, and I’m really good at.
+“My kids” have attended: Stanford (2), Northwestern Univ.; Quest College; Scripps; Univ. of Washington Honors Program, and UW; Mt.
 Holyoke College; Pomona; Western Washington University; Claremont McKenna; University of Portland, University of Denver;UCLA, Colorado College, Vassar, Harvard, and UBC.

 I’m creative and good with concepts and ideas that help agencies express themselves.
 Need a catchy name or phrase?
 I’m your girl!
 To that end, I’ve worked with several in my community.
 Contact me if these things interest you.